martindilling/PetWars/README.md

 # Pet Wars

-Move to fluffy animals into a fight and see who wins.
+Move two fluffy animals into a fight and see who wins.

 ## How

-Just visit the root in a webserver.
+Just run the `index.php`.

 Example output: